dannyut/NFL-game-scores/README.md

 # NFL-game-scores
+This program uses nflgame API which reads data from NFL Game Center

-Get NFL game scores and print data to coma delimited text file
+It looks at games played during season and prints data to coma delimited text file